Grizzlies like the The Boss Could Find Themselves in the Crosshairs of Alberta Hunters this Spring

 Cougar Coexistence Project

-As humans continue to increasingly share space with cougars (whether through living or recreating in their habitats), chances of interacting with cougars are also increasing.
+As humans continue to increasingly share space with cougars through living or recreating in their habitats, chances of interacting with cougars are also increasing.
 Currently, Alberta manages cougars through hunting.
-We propose that there are other effective solutions to managing cougars to prevent or minimize the probability of cougar-human conflicts from happening in the first place.
-This includes developing and implementing a cougar-focused educational program that will dispel myths, increase tolerance for this important apex predator, and provide methods to reduce conflicts.
+We propose developing and implementing a cougar-focused educational program that will dispel myths, increase tolerance for this important apex predator, and provide methods to reduce conflicts before they happen.

 Learn More & Contribute